json-api/json-api/_format/1.1/index.md

 A request **MUST** completely succeed or fail (in a single "transaction").
 No partial updates are allowed.

+If a [resource object][resource objects] or [resource identifier object] in a request document includes a `lid` member, then the server **MUST** include the matching `lid` member and value in every representation of that resource or resource identifier in the response document.

 > Note: The `type` member is required in every [resource object][resource objects] throughout requests and responses in JSON API.
 There are some cases, such as when `POST`ing to an